1jour1vin

 About the estate:

-Fans of the Champart couple, both recently retired, can rest assured: the estate remains in excellent shape, following in the footsteps of its creators!
-Nicolas Gaignon continues to produce these beautiful vintages grown on clay-limestone soil.
-The 16-hectare estate, located on the limestone folds overlooking the town of Saint-Chinian, began its conversion to organic farming in 2019.
+Fans of the Champart couple—both recently retired—can rest assured: the estate remains in top form, true to the spirit of its founders!
+Nicolas Gaignon continues to bring these beautiful wines to life, rooted in clay-limestone soil.
+The 16-hectare estate, situated on the limestone folds overlooking the town of Saint-Chinian, began its transition to organic farming in 2019.
 Here, the wines are designed for both immediate enjoyment and long-term aging.

 Loading...